le-chartreux/linux-config/README.md

 ### [GitHub](https://github.com/)

-Generate an SSH key and add it to your GitHub account:
+Generate an SSH key and add it to your GitHub account by pasting the copied key [here](https://github.com/settings/ssh/new).

 ```sh
 ssh-keygen -t ed25519 -C "your-gh-email@something"
 wl-copy < ~/.ssh/id_*.pub
 ```

-Then paste the copied key [here](https://github.com/settings/ssh/new).

 ### Applications